 Our research methods include a review of government statistics on available and new temporary accommodation, and interviews with people who work with homeless Londoners, local authority officers, mayoral and government policymakers and other current or potential housing providers.

-We aim to publish a final report in summer 2022.
+We aim to publish a final report in early autumn 2022.

 If you would like to get in touch about this project, please contact Nicolas Bosetti.